Is virtual reality (VR) the future of content marketing?

-Kevin Gibbons is founder and CEO of Re:signal – a strategy-driven SEO and content marketing agency in London.
+Kevin Gibbons is founder of Re:signal – a strategy-driven ecommerce SEO agency, driving organic search growth for winning brands.

-Winner of 15x UK/EU Search Awards, he was named search personality of the year at the UK Search Awards (2018) and listed in BIMA’s top 100 people shaping the digital industry (CEO and leaders category) in 2019.
+Winner of 80x+ UK/EU/Global Search Awards, he was named search personality of the year at the UK Search Awards (2018) and listed in BIMA’s top 100 people shaping the digital industry (CEO and leaders category) in 2019.

 He has helped to grow Re:signal into a fast growth digital marketing agency, as recognised by Deloitte Fast 50 UK & EMEA (2017) and the FT 1000 fastest growing companies in Europe (2018).
-Working with clients including Expedia, Auto Trader, Pottery Barn and Deloitte.
+Working with clients including Under Armour, Expedia and ASICS.

 Kevin has spoken at over 100 events internationally over the last 10 years, including; Search Marketing Expo (SMX), Pubcon, ClickZ / SES, BrightonSEO, SAScon, State of Search, Reykjavik Internet Marketing Conference (RIMC), Content Marketing Association (CMA), Performance Marketing Insights, SEMCamp and many more…